buglabs/openxc-buglabs/Social Mobile Template/README.md

 The Live Data Mode responds to data coming from real OpenXC devices.

 Three alerts are included:
-* Distance - Triggered when either Sub User is outside a set proximity from the Master user (Default: 50 miles)
+* Distance - Triggered when either Sub User is outside a set proximity from the Master user.
+(Default: 50 miles)
-* Speed - Notifies Master user when either Sub User drives faster than the given speed threshold (Default: 90 MPH)
+* Speed - Notifies Master user when either Sub User drives faster than the given speed threshold.
+(Default: 90 MPH)
-* Deceleration - Triggered when a Sub User decreases speed by the set amount between two subsequent updates (Default: 30 MPH)
+* Deceleration - Triggered when a Sub User decreases speed by the set amount between two subsequent updates.
+(Default: 30 MPH)

-**Note:  In either mode, the template will not function properly unless all three OpenXC devices are connected, or there is at least one historical dweet available for each device**
+**Note:  In either mode, the template will not function properly unless all three OpenXC devices are connected, or there is at least one historical dweet available for each device.**

 How to Use
 ==========